GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Among several passages that testify of this fact, two stand out:

 • The apostle Peter declares to the Israelites in Jerusalem:
-“Being therefore a prophet, and knowing that God had sworn with an oath to him that he would set one of his descendants on his throne . . .”
-(Acts 2:30).
+“Being therefore a prophet, and knowing that God had sworn with an oath to him that he would set one of his descendants on his throne…” (Acts 2:30).

 • The apostle Paul adds: “For God has done what the law, weakened by the flesh, could not do.
-By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh . . .”
-(Rom.
+By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh…” (Rom.
 8:3).

  The sovereignty of God is in the purview, for “every good gift and every perfect gift is from above, coming down from the Father of lights” (James 1:17a).